neuefische/web-exercises/sessions/js-basics/dark-mode_solution/README.md

 # Dark Mode Example

-This Codesandbox offers a website with three buttons, but they don't do anything.
+This challenge offers a website with three buttons, but they don't do anything.
 Let's write some code so that the user can decide between lightness and darkness (maybe depending on their current mood).

 ## Task